Necrolis/D2GSMonitor/README.md

 		"registry": string|null
 	},
 	"auth": {
-		/* The name of the HTTP header to use for auth */ "header": string|null,
+		/* The name of the HTTP header to use for authentication */ "header": string|null,
-		/* The value of the HTTP header to use for auth */ "value": string|null
+		/* The value of the HTTP header to use for authentication */ "value": string|null
 	},
 	"telnet": {
-		/* your local telnet port, 0 to disable */
+		/* your local telnet port, 0 to disable telnet commands */ "port": int,
-		"port": int,
 		/* your local telnet password */
 		"password": string|null
 	},
-	/* time in minutes before the GS should be automatically restarted */ "restart_duration": int,
+	/* time in minutes before the GS should be automatically restarted (requires telnet) */ "restart_duration": int,
-	/* wait time in seconds before the GS is forcefully restarted after a restart command */ "restart_timeout": int,
+	/* wait time in seconds before the GS is forcefully restarted after a restart command was sent */ "restart_timeout": int,
 	"update": {
-		/* update all files using the manifest URL */ "files": bool,
+		/* try update all files using the manifest URL on launch */ "files": bool,
-		/* update the registry using the registry URL */ "registry": bool
+		/* update the registry using the registry URL on launch */ "registry": bool
 	},
 	"report": {
-		/* time in seconds between each status report, set to 0 to disable */ "status": int,
+		/* time in seconds between each status report, set to 0 to disable (requires endpoints.data) */ "status": int,
-		/* time in seconds between each games report, set to 0 to disable */ "games": int,
+		/* time in seconds between each games report, set to 0 to disable (requires endpoints.data) */ "games": int,
 	},
 	"watchdog": {
-		/* offset of the GE update timer in D2Server.dll */ "offest": int,
+		/* offset of the GE update timer in D2Server.dll, 1.13c: 69364 */
+		"offest": int,
-		/* time in milliseconds before the game is considered deadlocked */ "timeout": int
+		/* time in milliseconds before the GE is considered deadlocked */ "timeout": int
 	},
-	/* register to start at system start  */
+	/* register to start D2GSMonitor at system start */
 	"autostart": bool
 }
 ```